Jimmy James (tracker, died 1945): Background

-During the 1920s, Jimmy James was a police tracker.
+During the 1920s, James was a police tracker.
 He then left to live in his resort, Swan Reach.
 He helped the police in the Monash murder of 1938.
-He also found a little girl who had been lost for days in the Walkerie district.
+He also found a little girl who had been lost for days in the Waikerie district.

-His last tracking was to find Mr Breeze who got lost in the Renmark surroundings, during which he caught a tuberculosis.
-He died in the Lady Weigall hospital in Barmera on 24 December 1945.
+His last tracking was to find Mr Breeze, who was lost in the Renmark surroundings, during which James caught tuberculosis.
+He died in the Lady Weigall Hospital in Barmera on 24 December 1945.
 He was buried in the Barmera Cemetery on 25 December 1945.

-In the words of the Sergeant Ward of Barmera, Jimmy James was a "black man with a white heart".
+Sergeant Ward of Barmera described James as a "black man with a white heart".

 Family

 One of his unofficially adopted daughters, Lilian Disher, married another tracker named Jimmy James in 1947.